InspiryThemes/realhomes-docs/docs/configure-header-settings-modern.md

 ## Header Styles

-To change header styles please navigate to **Dashboard → Appearance → Customize → Header → Styles** and change the style of the heading .
+To change header styles please navigate to **Dashboard → Real Homes → Customize Settings → Header → Styles** and change the style of the heading .

 ![Header Variation](images/home-setup/header-styles-modern.png)